-Due to the Council's lack of a five year supply of housing land only limited weight can be afforded to Policy RAP1, therefore the NPPF requires applications to be considered in the context of the presumption in favour of sustainable development.
+Due to the Council's lack of a five year supply of housing land, Local Plan Policy RAP1 is out of date.
+Therefore the NPPF requires applications to be considered in the context of the presumption in favour of sustainable development.
 This states at paragraph 14 that where the development plan policies are out of date, permission should be granted unless any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies of the NPPF.